yaron8/telemetry-infra/README.md

 ## Key Features & Technical Highlights

 ### High-Performance Architecture
+- **Stateless Microservices Design**: Both services are designed to be completely stateless, storing all state externally in Redis.
+This architecture enables horizontal scaling by running multiple instances of each service in a cluster without coordination overhead, making it ideal for cloud-native and microservices deployments.

 - **Fast HTTP Server**: Optimized for high throughput with non-blocking I/O operations, achieving 15,000+ requests/sec for point queries and 3,000+ requests/sec for bulk operations with sub-20ms average latency.

 - **Lock-Free Concurrency**: The ingester service is designed without traditional locking mechanisms, utilizing Go's goroutines and channels for safe concurrent operations, eliminating contention and improving scalability under heavy load.